fidelity/seq2pat/joss/paper.md

 Patterns ["A", "D"], ["B", "A"], and ["C", "A"] occur in two sequences.
 However, only the ["A", "D"] pattern meets the average price condition.
-In the first sequence, we note that there are multiple items "A" corresponding to varying attributes, "5" and "8" respectively.
-With attributes ["5", "2"], ["A", "D"] still meets the average condition, thus becomes a qualified pattern.
+In the first sequence, there are multiple items "A" holding different attributes, "5" and "8" respectively.
+Although the attributes ["8", "2"] violates the average condition, ["5", "2"] still makes ["A", "D"] become a qualified pattern.
-Another qualified ["A", "D"] pattern is in the third sequence.
+Another qualified ["A", "D"] pattern is from the third sequence.
 Accordingly, for this sequence database with the given price attribute, the average price constraint, and the minimum frequency condition, `Seq2Pat` returns the pattern ["A", "D"] as the only satisfying pattern.